lukehefson/issue-forms-on-prod/.github/ISSUE_TEMPLATE/issue-form.md

   - type: markdown
     attributes:
       value: |
-        ⚠️ Please add requestors in a new comment with as much context as possible
+        ⚠️ Please add customer requests in a new comment with as much context as possible

         🏷️ Labels are cheap and help to draw connections between product themes.
 Go nuts →
   - type: textarea